Young Earth creationism: Impact

-A 2006 joint statement of InterAcademy Panel on International Issues (IAP) by 68 national and international science academies enumerated the many scientific facts that young Earth creationism contradicts, in particular that the universe, the Earth, and life are billions of years old, that each has undergone continual change over those billions of years, and that life on Earth has evolved from a common primordial origin into the diverse forms observed in the fossil record and present today.
+A 2006 joint statement of InterAcademy Panel on International Issues (IAP) by 68 national and international science academies enumerated many of the scientific facts that young Earth creationism contradicts, in particular that the universe, the Earth, and life are billions of years old, that each has undergone continual change over those billions of years, and that life on Earth has evolved from a common primordial origin into the diverse forms observed in the fossil record and present today.
 Evolutionary theory remains the only explanation that fully accounts for all the observations, measurements, data, and evidence discovered in the fields of biology, ecology, anatomy, physiology, zoology, paleontology, molecular biology, genetics, anthropology, and others.

-As such, young Earth creationism is dismissed by the academic and the scientific communities.
-One 1987 estimate found that "700 scientists ... (out of a total of 480,000 U.S. earth and life scientists) ... give credence to creation-science".
+Hence, young Earth creationism is dismissed by the academic and scientific communities.
+A 1987 estimate found that only "700 scientists ... (out of a total of 480,000 US earth and life scientists) ... give credence to creation-science".
 An expert in the evolution-creationism controversy, professor and author Brian Alters, states that "99.9% of scientists accept evolution".
 A 1991 Gallup poll found that about 5 per cent of American scientists (including those with training outside biology) identified themselves as creationists.
-For their part, young Earth creationists say that the lack of support for their beliefs by the scientific community is due to discrimination and censorship by professional science journals and professional science organizations.
-This viewpoint was explicitly rejected in the rulings from the 1981 United States District Court case McLean v.
-Arkansas Board of Education as no witness was able to produce any articles that had been refused publication and the judge could not conceive how "a loose knit group of independent thinkers in all the varied fields of science could, or would, so effectively censor new scientific thought".
+For their part, young Earth creationists claim lack of support for their beliefs by the scientific community is due to discrimination and censorship by professional science journals and professional science organizations.
+This viewpoint was explicitly rejected in rulings from the 1981 United States District Court case McLean v.
+Arkansas Board of Education; no witness was able to produce any articles that had been refused publication and the judge could not conceive how "a loose knit group of independent thinkers in all the varied fields of science could, or would, so effectively censor new scientific thought".
 A 1985 study also found that only 18 out of 135,000 submissions to scientific journals advocated creationism.

 Morris' ideas had a considerable impact on creationism and fundamentalist Christianity.
-Armed with the backing of conservative organizations and individuals, his brand of "creation science" was widely promoted throughout the United States and overseas, with his books being translated into at least ten different languages.
-The inauguration of so-called "young Earth creationism" as a religious position has, on occasion, impacted science education in the United States, where periodic controversies have raged over the appropriateness of teaching YEC doctrine and creation science in public schools (see Teach the Controversy) alongside or in replacement of the theory of evolution.
-Young Earth creationism has not had as large an impact in the less literalist circles of Christianity.
-Some churches, such as the Roman Catholic Church and the Eastern Orthodox churches, accede to the possibility of theistic evolution; though some individual church members support young Earth creationism and do so without those churches' explicit condemnation.
+Backed by conservative organizations and individuals, his brand of "creation science" was widely promoted throughout the US and overseas, with his books translated into over ten languages.
+The inauguration of so-called "young Earth creationism" as a religious position has, on occasion, impacted science education in the US, where periodic controversies rage over the appropriateness of teaching YEC doctrine and creation science in public schools (see Teach the Controversy) alongside or in replacement of the theory of evolution.
+Young Earth creationism has not impacted less literalist circles of Christianity as widely.
+Some churches, such as the Roman Catholic Church and Eastern Orthodox churches, accede to the possibility of theistic evolution; individual church members may support young Earth creationism without those churches' explicit condemnation.